 Dr. Monica Stafford, DDS, is the Dental Director of the Ingham Community Health Centers Dental Services.
-She received a Master of Public Administration and Health Care Administration degree from Western Michigan University and a Doctor of Dental Surgery (DDS) from the University of Detroit.
-He is a Lt.
-Colonel of the Michigan Air National Guard and the Dental Service Commander, 127th Wing.
-Dr. Pittel provides direct patient care and oversees all dental services within the Ingham Community Health Centers and Ingham County Jail, together with school-age and community-based oral health programs.
+She received a Master of Public Administration and Health Care Administration degree from Western Michigan University and a Doctor of Dental Surgery (DDS) degree from the University of Michigan. she is a retired United States Army Reserves Dental Officer Colonel, who has worked in general and private dentistry practice.
+Dr. Stafford provides direct patient care and oversees all dental services within the Ingham Community Health Centers and Ingham County Jail, together with school-age and community-based oral health programs.
 Dr. Stafford assumed the position of Interim Dental Director in February, 2020 and was promoted to Dental Director on August 31, 2020.

 Elizabeth McGee, Finance Coordinator, holds a Bachelors of Science in Management from the University of Massachusetts.
 She began with Ingham County as an Administrative Analyst in 2005.
 In 2013, she became the Finance Coordinator for the Ingham Community Health Centers.
 Beth is responsible for coordinating the development of and monitoring all Community Health Center budgets, including grants, contracts and managed care arrangements.

-Izabela Wackowski-Norris, MPA, Community Health Center Supervisor, holds a Bachelor of Science in Community Development and a Master of Science in Public Administration from Central Michigan University.
+Community Health Center Manager, holds a Bachelor of Science in Community Development and a Master of Science in Public Administration from Central Michigan University.
 She started with the Ingham Community Health Centers in December, 2013, and provides administrative oversight to the Forest Community Health Center, in addition to managing the refugee and Ryan White programs.
 Izabela is responsible for administrative and clinical oversight, program development, and budget management.

 Keyonie "Key" James, MPH, started with the Ingham Community Health Centers in 2018 as the Strategic Project & Implementation Manager.
 Ms. James oversees strategic planning and implementation, compliance, and quality assurance for the Community Health Centers.
 She has experience in domestic and international public health, and capacity building with expertise in program management, evaluation and implementation.
 She received a B.A. in Women's Studies from Michigan State University and a MPH with a certificate in Program Evaluation from the University of Pittsburgh, Graduate School of Public Health.
 Key is also certified in Public Health (CPH).